2024-25 Edition

 M&MG 221.
 Immunopathogenic Mechanisms of Disease.
 3 Units.

-Examination of the mechanisms underlying disease states mediated by immune dysregulation.
-Topics include mechanisms of immune evasion by cancer, diseases mediated by cytokine dysregulation, role of the microbiome of the GI tract and other disease sites, and adoptive T-cell therapy.
+Examination of the mechanisms underlying disease states mediated by immune dysregulation including mechanisms of immune evasion by cancer, diseases mediated by cytokine dysregulation, role of the microbiome of the GI tract and of other disease sites, and adoptive T-cell (CAR-T-cells).

 Same as PATH 221.